sábado, 4 de febrero de 2023

 • There is a big difference between the terms "Complex Decongestive Physiotherapy" (CDT) and "Decongestive Lymphatic Therapy" (DLT).

-• The volume reduction produced by compression is mostly due to a reduction in tissue water content, with proportionately less protein removed.
-The volume reduction produced by compression is mainly due to a reduction in the water content of the tissues, with a proportionally lower elimination of proteins.
+• The volume reduction produced by compression is mainly due to a reduction in the liquid content of the tissues, with a proportionally lower elimination of proteins.
 Isolated application of compression is not recommended because of the risk of draining líquid and not proteins, reducing volume but increasing the concentration of proteins with the consequent risk of generating Fibrosis.

 • Isolated compression therapy of the extremities, particularly in those with lymphedema also affecting the quadrants of the trunk, may increase swelling at the root of the extremity and may even lead to Genital Lymphedema.